jtrussell/angular-shorty/README.md

 `shorty.on` returns the shorty service for chaining.

+### `shorty.onGlobal(keyCombo, eventName[, desc[, group]])`

+Identical to `shorty.on` but the shortcut will trigger regardless of whether or not an input element has the focus.
+Note that this requires Mousetrap's global bindings plugin, it will fall back on `shorty.on` if the extension is not available.

 ### `shorty.broadcastTo(scope)`

 This method binds all key combinations passed to `shorty.on` since the last call